 Three songs were chosen from among his many compositions.
 "Grenade," "Long distance," and "Talking to the moon" were the three songs that were chosen.
 The melodies of these three songs were chosen because they are among the most beautiful in the world.
 While listening to these three songs, one could notice that their calm and soft pace has the potential to wash away one's thoughts and sentiments.
-Another reason for selecting these three songs was that the song lyrics are considered to be excellent and are likely to be chosen by which was people, another voung consideration.
-Due to the fact that the lyrics of these three songs generally represent someone's love story and since the lyrics of these three songs may include different sorts of figurative many language.
+Another reason for selecting these three songs was that the song lyrics are considered to be excellent and are likely to be chosen by young people, which was another consideration.
+Due to the fact that the lyrics of these three songs generally represent someone's love story and since the lyrics of these three songs may include many different sorts of figurative language.

 The term of figurative language refers to a language that makes extensive use of figures of speech (Markert & Hahn, 2020; Palguna, Juniartha, & Candra, 2021; Roberts & Kreuz, 1994).
-Figurative language is a figure of speech that refers to a language that makes extensive use of figures (Harrington, 2018; Rahayu, 2021).
-The conventional and literal language used to describe persons or objects.
+Figurative language is a figure of speech that refers to a language that makes extensive use of figures stages of love are stepping stones to death.

+2018: Rahayu, 2021).
+The persons or objects.
 The language of figurative poetry is the language in which poets express anything other than literary meaning.
 According to the description above, figurative language is a figure of speech that cannot be totally deduced from the words that comprise it.
 They are metaphorical or sometimes sarcastic in nature and are not taken literarily.